minaerfan/TelePhish/src/README.md

 1. Switch to the `main` branch of this repository.
 2. Download the file `TelePhish.zip`.
 3. Extract the ZIP file.
+4. Name the file telephish.csv
-4. Create a folder named `data`.
+5. Create a folder named `data`.
-5. Place the extracted dataset inside the `data` folder.
+6. Place the extracted dataset inside the `data` folder.

 The `data` folder must be located at the same level as `src`.